marksparkza/jschon/docs/usage/jsonschema.rst

 * Deserialize it from a JSON file or a JSON string using the :meth:`~jschon.json.JSON.loadf` or :meth:`~jschon.json.JSON.loads` class method.
-* Retrieve it from the :class:`~jschon.catalogue.Catalogue` by providing a schema URI, which maps to a schema file on disk.
+* Retrieve it from the :class:`~jschon.catalog.Catalog` by providing a schema URI, which maps to a schema file on disk.

 But first, let's import the classes that we'll be using: